RubySlovenia/RubySlovenia.github.io/_posts/2016-03-31-march-meetup-recap.md

 ...Hanami video..
 ...Slides..

 [Oto Brglez](http://otobrglez.opalab.com) gave a lightning talk on [InfluxDB](https://influxdata.com/), a time-series database.
 He demonstrated how to implement page view analytics with graphs over time.
+(See [Social metrics collector](https://github.com/otobrglez/socol) on GitHub)

 [Jan Berdajs](https://github.com/mrbrdo) presented [ngrok](https://ngrok.com), which allows you to expose your local development server to the internet.
 This is very useful for demoing your app or testing webhooks.